LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 fearing not being smiled back,

-nut a smile was not enough,
+but a smile was not enough,

-but so freaking more
+but so freaking more than

-than what they both could take.
+what their heart could take,

+that was such shame,

+cuz they were way more

+than just boys and girls.